Patrykkw/Smuxent/README.md

 **Smuxent** is a lightweight native threading module for Python, backed by C++ and pybind11.
 It allows you to easily launch background threads in Python using true native threads — with cooperative control and ID tracking.

+You can view it on PYPI at this link: https://pypi.org/project/smuxent/

 This project was built for fun, learning, and utility.
 If you're using this, thanks!
 Feedback and suggestions are welcome though not sure where that'd be.